gkrls/cuIdx/README.md

 for any number of grid and block dimensions.

 All library functions are meant to be called from within CUDA kernels.
-(Almost) all functions accept template arguments that denote the grid/block dimensions as specified on kernel launch.
-Non-template versions exist and can cover any grid/block dimensions at the expense of a slightly more costly computation (as the assume 3 dimensions to cover all cases.)
+(Almost) all functions accept template arguments that denote the number of grid/block dimensions as specified on kernel launch.
+Non-template versions exist and can cover any number of grid/block dimensions at the expense of a slightly more costly computation (3 dimensions are assumed to cover all cases.)

 `cuIdx.cuh` should be compiled with NVCC.
 Minimum supported CUDA Version: **2.1**